Ty France Preview, Player Props: Mariners vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Reds pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds have a 4.72 team ERA that ranks 24th across all MLB pitching staffs.
+- The Reds have a 4.71 team ERA that ranks 24th among all league pitching staffs.

-- Reds pitchers combine to surrender the third-most home runs in baseball (191 total, 1.4 per game).
+- The Reds allow the third-most home runs in baseball (193 total, 1.4 per game).

-- Antone gets the call to start for the Reds, his first this season.
+- Phillips will take the mound to start for the Reds, his first this season.

-- The 29-year-old right-hander has one appearance out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.